 It is sometimes confused with the Teutonic Cross, bestowed by Pope Innocent III to knights near the end of the 12th century.
 The Jerusalem Cross can also be confused with the St. Julian's Cross, the St. Chad's Cross and the Cross Crosslet, which are used more in heraldic coats of arms rather than as Christian symbols.

 The Jerusalem Cross is often called the Crusader's Cross because it was on the papal banner given to the crusaders by Pope Urban II in the Middle Ages.
 (See also Maltese Cross used by the Hostpitallers.)

 Not all these crusading knights were God-fearing Christians – for many it was just a job that would ensure they received rich payment back home.
 Just as the crusades of today, the prize for many was economic gain rather than spreading the Gospel.

-As we've seen time and again through history, when the destructive instinct is awakened within those who wield power, an absurd and tragic war inevitably follows.
+If we take just a little bit of time to look, we can see again and again through history that when the destructive instinct is awakened within those who wield power, an absurd and tragic war inevitably follows.